Asymptotic fluctuations of representations of the unitary groups: Applications to asymptotic representation theory

-exist; in particular it shows that the spectral measure of $X_n$ has asymptotically Gaussian fluctuations which finishes the proof that the spectral measures (both the naive and the natural ones) have the same Gaussian fluctuations as random matrices $\widetilde{X}^{(3)}$. \end{proof}
+exist.
+In classical probability theory, vanishing of the cumulants (other than the mean value and variance) characterizes the Gaussian distribution; it shows that the spectral measure of $\naiveMatrix_n$ has asymptotically Gaussian fluctuations with covariance decay $\frac{1}{n^2}$ which finishes the proof that the spectral measures (both the \naive and the natural ones) have the same Gaussian fluctuations as random matrices $\widetilde{\naiveMatrix}^{(3)}$. \end{proof}